meabhaykr/raksha_pipes_assignment/README.md

 ## Data Generation

-The `data_generation.py` file is used to generate realistic data using the Faker library.
+The `Raksha Pipe Power Bi Dashboard.pbix` file is used to generate realistic data using the Faker library.
 It creates data for the following entities:

 - Customers
 - Products